mmorowitz/media-monitor/README.md

 - Monitors multiple Reddit subreddits for new posts
 - Monitors multiple YouTube channels for new videos
+- **Optional categorization**: Group subreddits and channels by category for organized email output
 - Sends email notifications with a summary of new items
 - Configurable via YAML file
 - Uses SQLite for tracking last checked times